-In studies, Jiaogulan has demonstrated to help inhibit the formation of blood clots by preventing the platelet aggregation process described above.
+In studies, Jiaogulan has been demonstrated to help inhibit the formation of blood clots by preventing the platelet aggregation process described above.

-It does this by increasing Nitric Oxide production – which reduces the stickiness of platelets – and by inhibiting Tissue Factor (TF) – the main protein needed for the blood clotting process to initiate.40
+It does this by increasing nitric oxide production – which reduces the stickiness of platelets – and by inhibiting Tissue Factor (TF) – the main protein needed for the blood clotting process to initiate.40

-In studies Jiaogulan has prevented platelets from sticking together or sticking to the lining of arteries, and also helped them to de-aggregate (detach from each other) in both human clinical trials41 and animal studies.
+In studies, Jiaogulan has prevented platelets from sticking together or sticking to the lining of arteries and also helped them to de-aggregate (detach from each other) in both human clinical trials41 and animal studies.
 42, 43, 44, 45, 46, 47, 48, 49

 Other Benefits of Jiaogulan to the Cardiovascular System